JumpFlying/Behavior-Backdoor-for-Deep-Learning-Models/README.md

 ### (4) Test your vanilla model

 We provide three examples to test our vanilla models.
-We utilize the path `checkpoints/[ckpt_name]/model_epoch_best.pth`  to locate our model saves.
+We utilize `checkpoints/[ckpt_name]/model_epoch_best.pth`  to locate our model checkpoints.
 The testing results will be printed on the screen.

 ```
 # Task: Classification Dataset: CIFAR-10 Model: Resnet